Proof of address: transfer to year 7 and start of school in reception year

 When is proof of address needed?

-If your child has been attending nursery or school in Birmingham, in most cases we will already have an address on record for your child and proof will not be needed.
+If your child has been attending nursery or school in Birmingham, we will probably have an address on record for your child, and proof will not be needed.

-IMPORTANT: All proof of address must be submitted, without exception, by the national closing date for school applications.
-For applications for September 2022, this is 31 October 2021 for transfer to secondary school, and 15 January 2022 for start of school in Reception.
-If proof of address is submitted after the closing dates, the address will not be considered for the purposes of processing your child’s on time application.
+Important: All proof of address must be submitted, without exception, by the national closing date for school applications.
+For applications for September 2024, this is 31 October 2023 for transfer to secondary school and 15 January 2024 for starting school in Reception.
+If proof of address is submitted after the relevant closing date, the address will not be considered for processing your child's on-time application.

 How do I provide proof of address?

-The information that you provide will go through a series of validations within Birmingham City Council and may be shared with other organisations where necessary for the purpose of validation.
-Read more on the way in which Birmingham City Council processes personal data.
+The information you provide will go through a series of validations within Birmingham City Council and may be shared with other organisations where necessary for verification.
+Read more on how Birmingham City Council processes personal data.

 What is considered the child's home address?